IBM-Cloud/onprem-integration-demo/README.md

 	a) Select the `Ubuntu 14.04` image for your VM

-	b) Give the VM group any name.
-We suggest something that identifies it as your "on-premises data center"
+	b) Give the VM group a name.
+We suggest something that identifies it as your "on-premises data center".
+Alphanumeric or "_-." characters are allowed but no spaces.

 	c) Select the `m1.small` size, equivalent to 1.5 GB memory and 1 CPU

 	d) Create an SSH key for securely connecting to your VM.
 For instructions on how to do this, check out the [documentation][vm_ssh_key_docs]

 	e) Default to the `private` network

+	f) Toggle `Assign pubic IP address` to make the VM accessible from outside Bluemix

-	f) Click `Create` to create and launch your VM.
+	g) Click `Create` to create and launch your VM.
 Once it has started, take note of your public IP address on the VM dashboard

 3. Open a terminal and make sure that your private key file is in your working directory.
 It needs to have the correct permissions, to set them use the command: